hackeR200364/studenite-dsa/README.md

 👥 How to Contribute:
 1. Create a new branch for your solution.
+2. Make a folder for your solutions.
-2. Add your solution in the appropriate folder.
+3. Add your solution in the appropriate folder.
-3. Provide clear documentation and explanations.
+4. Provide clear documentation and explanations.
-4. Submit a pull request!
+5. Submit a pull request!

 🌟 Let's Learn and Grow Together!